Can Interviewers Detect AI Copilots? What You Need to Know in 2026

 - Positioning near the webcam — the overlay anchors near the top of your screen, close to where your camera is, minimizing eye movement

-The biggest risk factor for detection is extended or repeated eye movement away from the camera.
-Whisper Mode addresses this by:
+The biggest risk factor is extended or repeated eye movement away from the camera.
+Notes-first prompts help by:

 - Keeping the information brief enough to absorb in a one-second glance